 It also makes that gas on the BBQ go further.
 If you light the grill, you might as well use it to cook the side dishes, right?

-If you cook asparagus on the grill in foil it protects the tender asparagus spears from direct heat while they cook.
+Cooked asparagus should be soft with a creamy texture, but still retain a slight bite.
+The goal is tender-crisp—not mushy.
+Cooking asparagus on the grill in foil protects the tender asparagus spears from direct heat while they cook.

-If you love asparagus try making easy asparagus orzo weeknight dinner.
+If you love asparagus, try making easy and popular one pan asparagus orzo weeknight dinner.

 Jump to: